-In June 2023, Representative Cathy McMorris Rodgers (R-WA) introduced H.R.
+In the 118th Congress, former Representative Cathy McMorris Rodgers (R-WA) introduced H.R.
 4045, the Hydropower Clean Energy Future Act.
-The bill would confirm that electricity produced from hydropower qualifies as a renewable resource for all federal programs and procurement requirements and reform the FERC licensing process to protect existing hydropower resources and encourage the development of small and next-generation projects.
+The bill would have confirmed that electricity produced from hydropower qualifies as a renewable resource for all federal programs and procurement requirements, affirmed a two-year FERC licensing process for next-generation hydropower resources, and exempted small hydropower projects (those generating 40 megawatts or less) from the FERC licensing process if they did not have a significant environmental impact.
 H.R.
 4045 passed the House Energy & Commerce Committee with bipartisan support in December 2023 though it did not advance any further.
 APPA strongly supported H.R.
-4045.
+4045 and would like to see its reintroduction in the 119th Congress.